Skip to main content

 }

-If you attempt to push a record using fields that are not documented in the Options response for that company, the additional data may not be pushed to the platform and you may receive validation errors in response to your "push" request.
+If you attempt to create or update a record using properties not documented in the Get model response, you may receive validation errors in response to your request.

 {